-The confirmatory Phase 3 study (named Clarity AD/ Study 301) is a global placebo-controlled, double-blind, parallel-group, randomized study in 1,566 patients with early Alzheimer's disease i.e. mild cognitive impairment (MCI) due to Alzheimer's disease or mild Alzheimer's disease with confirmed amyloid pathology in the brain.
+The Phase 3 study (named Clarity AD) is a global placebocontrolled, double-blind, parallel-group, randomized study in 1,566 patients with early Alzheimer's disease i.e. mild cognitive impairment (MCI) due to Alzheimer's disease or mild Alzheimer's disease with confirmed amyloid pathology in the brain.
 Patients are allocated in a 1:1 ratio to receive either placebo or treatment.
-In the treatment group, BAN2401 will be administered at a dosage of 10 mg/kg twice a month.
+Patients are dosed twice a month with placebo or BAN2401 10 mg/kg.
 The primary endpoint is the change from baseline in the cognition and function scale Clinical Dementia Rating-Sum of Boxes (CDR-SB) at 18 months of treatment.
 Changes in the clinical scales AD composite score (ADCOMS) and AD Assessment Scale-Cognitive Subscale (ADAS-Cog) will be key secondary endpoints together with brain amyloid levels as measured by amyloid PET.
-According to Eisai, the final readout of the primary endpoint is targeted as early as 2022.
+According to Eisai, the result from the study is targeted for 2022.